evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ### Sensors & Cameras

-This model uses cameras, radar, and ultrasonic sensors for the driver assist systems.
+This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
 Up to one [radar sensors](../../../../technology/sensorsandcameras/radar/), one [cameras](../../../../technology/sensorsandcameras/cameras/), and four [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

 {{<evkxdisplayaddarticle />}}